tkautzman13/game-library-enrichment-etl/README.md

     - **Daily Playtime Forecasting**: Forecast future daily playtimes
     - **Game Reflection NLP Projects**: Further enhance knowledge of personal gaming preferences
     - **Game Screenshot Computer Vision Projects**: Cluster games with similar artistic design, identify characters and UI elements on screen, etc.

-In addition, I'm planning on adding more functionalities to the ETL pipeline in the future (most of these additions are meant to help me build out my skills in the following areas):
-- [ ] Alerting and monitoring to inform the user whenever the pipeline fails
-- [ ] Unit testing
-- [ ] Data validation and testing

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.